xenondevs/Docs/docs/nova/admin/setup.md

 === "With Config"

-    * Make sure to turn off the resource pack prompt in the config of the plugin providing it
+    1. Make sure to turn off the resource pack prompt in the config of the plugin providing it.
-    * Link to the resource pack directory or zip file in the Nova config under `resource_pack` > `generation` > `base_packs`
+    2. Link to the resource pack directory or zip file in the Nova config under `resource_pack` > `generation` > `base_packs`.

-    Example:
         ```yaml title="plugins/Nova/configs/config.yml"
         resource_pack:
           generation:
             base_packs:
               - plugins/ItemsAdder/output/generated.zip
         ```

-    !!! info

-        You can add as many base packs as you want.

-        **Note:** Before building the resource pack with Nova, make sure that the listed base packs have been properly generated.
-        For example, ItemsAdder requires running ``/iazip`` to generate its resource pack.
+    3. Make sure that the listed base pack has been properly generated.
+(For example, ItemsAdder requires running ``/iazip`` to generate its resource pack.)
+    4. Reload the config using `/nova reload configs` or restart the server.
+    5. Regenerate the resource pack using `/nova resourcePack create`.

 === "With Folder"

-    * Make sure to turn off the resource pack prompt in the config of the plugin providing it
+    1. Make sure to turn off the resource pack prompt in the config of the plugin providing it.
-    * Copy the resource pack directory or zip file to `plugins/Nova/resource_pack/base_packs/`
+    2. Copy the resource pack directory or zip file to `plugins/Nova/resource_pack/base_packs/`.
+    3. Regenerate the resource pack using `/nova resourcePack create`.

 !!! info

     You can add as many base packs as you want.